-In the end, due to the impossibility to return to the US with the pandemic, I am taking a gap year to do research in Theoretical Computer Science.
-I stayed in Rasmus Kyng’s group until December (see also his seminar on Algorithms and Complexity), and I am joining the Security and Privacy group at IBM Research Zurich next spring to work in cryptography (more concretely, on Oblivious Pseudorandom Functions) supervised by Julia Hesse.
+In the end, due to the impossibility to return to the US due to the pandemic, I decided to take a gap year to do research in Theoretical Computer Science.
+I stayed in Rasmus Kyng’s group (picture) until December (see also his seminar on Algorithms and Complexity), and I am joining the Security and Privacy group at IBM Research Zurich next spring to work in cryptography (more concretely, on Oblivious Pseudorandom Functions) supervised by Julia Hesse.

 During the summer I was a mentor of abstract algebra for the math program for high school students MORPH.
 This is an online reading program offered to students to introduce them to college-level Mathematics.
 The program has been organized by Harvard undergraduates after seeing how many wonderful math and science summer camps have been canceled due to the Covid-19 situation.
 My (first!) mathematics research paper, entitled On the Divisibility of Binomial Coefficients, has been accepted for publication at the journal Ars Mathematica Contemporanea (to appear in 2020).
 The work primarily took place at the Research Science Institute at MIT in the summer of 2017 under the supervision of Oscar Mickelin.